Rainych: Public image

-Rainych has been praised for her appearances; Jane Su and Mika Horii of TBS Radio both described her in a single word as "kawaii".
-Furthermore, Jane Su has also specifically noted Rainych as "a girl with shiny mochi-like skin".
+Rainych has been praised for her appearance; Jane Su and Mika Horii of TBS Radio both described her in a single word as "kawaii".
+Jane Su has specifically noted Rainych as "a girl with shiny mochi-like skin".
 Her vocals and musicality has been noted for being "sophisticated".
-The media has represented her voice as cute, light, unique and transparent, and she has been referred to as an utahime ("diva", "song princess") and a "cover monster".
+The media has represented her voice as cute, light, unique, and transparent, and she has been referred to as an utahime ("diva", "song princess") and a "cover monster".
 Saito Takashi of Meiji University described her Japanese language songs as being brilliant, fresh, and surprising.

 Rainych has often been cited as an influencer within the music industry.
 Yoshihiro Kawasaki of Pony Canyon attributed Rainych's fame to her enormous influence, and stated that she had brought to the forefront anew some of the greatest Japanese works through her voice and character.
 According to Noriko Ashizawa of Spotify Japan, her figure has a direct connection with the current popularity of city pop, particularly in Indonesia, where there is a high affinity with Japanese culture and J-pop culture.

-Kento Nakajima of Sexy Zone has cited Rainych as his "favorite painter", and also stated that she is an artist who draws city pop style paintings and currently attracting a lot of attention in Japan.
+Kento Nakajima of Sexy Zone has cited Rainych as his "favorite painter", and stated that she is an artist who draws city pop style paintings and currently attracting a lot of attention in Japan.
 Not only her popularity burst in Japan but also Rainych's popularity spans almost the entire world; she has fans in more than 100 countries.